rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-backup-actions.md

 **Previous section**: [View backup information with Cloud Backup](/how-to/rackspace-cloud-backup-view-backup-information)

-This article describes the actions you can perform during a single back up.
+This article describes the actions that you can perform during a single backup.

 You can access the **Backup Actions** menu in the following ways:

--   Log in to the [Cloud Control Panel](http://login.rackspace.com), click the **Select a Product** drop-down menu in the top navigation bar, then select **Rackspace Cloud**.
+-   Log in to the [Cloud Control Panel](https://login.rackspace.com), click the **Select a Product** drop-down menu in the top navigation bar, then select **Rackspace Cloud**.
 Next, select **Backups** and then click on the gear icon next to the backup name on the **Configured Backups**